Which is the best VW T5 or T6 for your campervan?

 Get it wrong and you could be shelling out for equipment that’s only going to be stripped out, using up time and budget, and landing yourself a camper that doesn’t suit your lifestyle.

 Steering you around that pothole, we’ve compiled a list of all the questions to ask yourself before buying your VW Transporter.

-The first version of the T5 was a major shift from the T4 with a more refined interior built with the Caravel in mind this was to be more car than van in terms of a drivers experience.
-With a shortend nose, more squat features, refined suspension and a console gear shift, the T5 has taken the Transporter from campervan to an everyday car and camper.
-Pull up at any beach carpark and the number of T5’s facing the ocean is a testament to the success of this great van.
+The first version of the T5 was a major shift from the T4 with a more refined interior built with the Caravelle in mind.
+This was to be more car than van in terms of a driver’s experience.
+With a shortend nose, more squat features, refined suspension and a console gear shift, the T5 took the Transporter from campervan to an everyday car and camper.
+Pull up at any beach carpark and the number of T5s facing the ocean is a testament to the success of this great van.

 New 2.0 Euro 6 engine (2017 onward) petrol version available 2017 to 2019, facelift bonnet, lights, bumper and updated tailgate.
 New dash and door cards with greater storage in cabin.